Export-Import Bank of the U.S.

 The Export-Import Bank of the U.S. (EX-IM Bank) can help take the fear out of exporting and increase your company’s international sales.
 It is an independent federal government agency with the sole mission of creating and maintaining jobs by growing U.S. exports.
 Whether it’s worrying about getting paid, entering new foreign markets, accessing working capital, or extending credit terms to buyers- EX-IM Bank has you covered.

-In 2018, nearly 90% of the authorizations granted were to small businesses.
+In recent years, nearly 90% of the authorizations granted were to small businesses.

 One out of every five transactions were for woman and minority-owned businesses.

 No transaction is too small or too large.